 Transforming Energy Lectures

 The nation's security and economic health are dependent upon access to stable, secure sources of affordable energy.
-Increasing global demand for energy and the either recent or looming peak in global production of readily accessible fossil fuels (other than coal) present the greatest of engineering challenges — to develop a future sustainable energy infrastructure.
+Increasing global demand for energy and the looming peak in global production of readily accessible fossil fuels (other than coal) present the greatest of engineering challenges — to develop a future sustainable energy infrastructure.
 For our nation, the development of breakthrough energy technologies provides the best hope for achieving both a sustainable energy infrastructure and increased independence from foreign fuel sources.
 Investments in energy science and engineering will be critical for establishing sustainable domestic fuel supplies and improved efficiency for environmentally-friendly energy conversion devices while sustaining our economic health.
 Such "solutions" to the energy crisis will almost certainly require implementation of multiple emerging technologies (e.g. biomass, solar technology, advanced nuclear reactors, fuel cells, etc.) that will impact specific energy sectors in different ways.

 All are welcome to attend the Transforming Energy Lectures, no RSVP is required.
 Please email firstname.lastname@example.org or call 301-405-4799 with your questions.
 Directions to campus can be found here, use the University of Maryland's TerpNav interactive map to find your way to the lecture buildings.